coleenquadros/configuration/README.md

 - Management of OpenShift Routes using Vault.
 - Management of Vault configurations.
 - Management of cluster monitoring, such as prometheus and alert manager.
+- Management of Jenkins roles association.
+- Management of Jenkins plugins installation.
 - Management of AWS resources.
 - Management of AWS users.
-- Management of Jenkins roles association.
-- Management of Jenkins plugins installation.
+- Deletion of AWS keys per AWS account.

 ### Planned integrations